anthonygarvan/yocongress/README.md

 # Yo Congress!

-Yo Congress is a twitter bot that retweets tweets sent to @yocongress to the twitter accounts of the congresspeople corresponding to the location of the tweet.
+Yo Congress is a twitter bot that retweets tweets sent to @YoCongress to the twitter accounts of the congresspeople corresponding to the location of the tweet.

 This is a work in progress.